The 6 Best AI Agent Platforms for Small Business (2026)

 Best for: Mid-market companies with complex business systems and the budget to match.
 If you're a small IT team, this probably isn't for you.

-Here's the thing about AI agent platforms: they're tools for building solutions.
+Here's the thing about general-purpose AI agent platforms: they're tools for building solutions.
 You still need to design the workflows, configure the integrations, test the edge cases, and maintain everything you build.

 How Do You Decide: Build or Buy?